Mautjee/ScoreSage/README.md

 - [nargo](https://noir-lang.org/getting_started/nargo_installation#installation)

 ### Running
 The project requires four processes to run.
 They are referred to as terminals below.
 Once all processes are started the population of the DB will start.
 After a couple of minutes you can go to http://localhost:3000/leaderboards and explore the UI.
+Sometimes The Graph crashes when the `match_mocker` is running, so after a while it can be closed.

 ```bash
 # terminal 1 (Hardhat)